 The purpose of the HFC Title IX Policy is to prevent, address, and eliminate sexual misconduct.
 In addition, this policy describes the process for reporting violations, investigating written complaints, and the method to adjudicate alleged violations.
 This policy also identifies resources available to HFC community members who are involved in an alleged incident of sexual misconduct.

-What is considered sexual harassment or misconduct under Title IX?
+What is considered sexual misconduct under Title IX?

-Under the Title IX regulations, sexual harassment and misconduct include, but are not limited to, behaviors such as:
+Under the Title IX regulations, sexual misconduct include, but are not limited to, behaviors such as:

 - sexual assault